 Overall, the course encourages you to develop your interest in, and appreciation of, the English Language, learning about structures, functions, development and variations.
-It also allows you to develop your ability to express yourself effectively in speech and writing, exploring a wide range of concepts, theories and issues.
+The course is challenging, varied and exciting- it will change the way you think about the world you're in and the words you use.

-A level uni its, examined in Year 13 % of A level Paper 1 Exploring Language 40% Paper 2 Dimensions of Linguistic Vari ation 40% NEA: Inde pendent Language Research 20%
+A level uni ts, examined in Year 13 % of A Level

+Paper 1 Exploring Language 40%

+• Language under the Microscope

+• Topical Language Issue